 How does product design work?

-Designing each product, even the simplest product, is a complex process that, in simplified terms, can be defined as a procedure aimed at finding the best solution to the problems posed in front of a given subject in the most aesthetically pleasing form as well as the best possible response to customer requirements.
-In short, the process is as follows: initially, you need to create a concept for a given product; then preliminary sketches are prepared, the market is researched, an appropriate niche is searched, the demand for a given product is monitored, production and sales costs are estimated, and conclusions are drawn as to whether a given product has a chance of being accepted on the market.
-Then, a project is created and technical documentation is created based on how the prototype is constructed.
+Designing any product, even the simplest, is a complex process.
+It involves finding the best solution to a given problem in the most aesthetically pleasing form and meeting customer requirements.
+In short, the process is as follows: initially, you need to create a concept for a given product; then, preliminary sketches are prepared, the market is researched, an appropriate niche is searched, the demand for a given product is monitored, production and sales costs are estimated, and conclusions are drawn as to whether a given product has a chance of being accepted on the market.
+Then, a project is created, and technical documentation is created based on how the prototype is constructed.
 If the prototype meets all the requirements, then the project is approved and transferred to serial production.
 If not, then appropriate corrections are made and another prototype is created.
 Generally, the same procedure is repeated in all industries, with minor differences.
 What does it look like in the case of steel structures?
 Are there significant discrepancies in how steel structures stand out from the competition?

 Designs for steel structures